Even the ‘Merry Christmas’ card I received from Google came complete with a Webmaster tools warning.

 So I looked at the influence of The Golden Ratio in design, art, history, the science of perception, as well as in web design.

-And then – to see if it worked - I built a site that uses everything I’d learned so far:
+And then – to see if it worked - I built this site that uses everything I’d learned so far:

 - Using reader persona research techniques to design to your demographic